Title Image

 What are the key differences between Shopify and Magento?

 Shopify and Magento differ in ease of use, pricing, design options, and scalability.
-Shopify is easy to use and has a simple pricing model.
-Magento, however, offers more customization but is harder to learn.
+Shopify is easy to use and has a straightforward pricing model.
+Magento offers more customization but has a steeper learning curve and higher total cost of ownership.

 Which platform is more affordable, Shopify or Magento?

-Shopify has clear pricing with monthly fees.
-Magento is free but can cost more for hosting and support.
-The cost depends on your business needs and customization wants.
+Shopify has clear subscription-based pricing with predictable monthly fees.
+Magento Open Source is free to download but can cost significantly more when you factor in hosting, development, and ongoing support.
+The right choice depends on your business needs and technical resources.

 How do the design and customization options compare between Shopify and Magento?